dacase/msander/README.md

 ```
    conda build [ --python x.x ] recipe
       (note: you should have conda-forge at the top of your channel
       list in ~/.condarc.
+Users should probably also execute "conda install
-This build creates the conda package used
+      conda-forge-pinning" in the conda environment.

-      in the phenix_amber project, but the package could also have other uses.)
+      Note the that conda build is only rarely tested.
 ```

 *Non-conda build  (MacOSX, Linux, probably WSL):